 Proactive steps to keep interested parties informed about updates to the time estimate, and progress towards delivery of the signed contract can help to ease pressure, angst and frustration for both the negotiation team and the contract’s stakeholders.

-Utilisation of current and emergent technologies now available in many Contract Management Systems can significantly enhance the organisation’s ability to comply with the twin imperatives of speed and quality, and help to contain costs.
+Utilisation of current and emergent technologies now available in contract management software can significantly enhance the organisation’s ability to comply with the twin imperatives of speed and quality, and help to contain costs.

 Rapid and effective achievement of projected time-to-contract can consequently establish and enhance the negotiation team’s reputation as business enablers, not barriers.

-In this article we’ve presented an approach to help you navigate the time-to-contract journey, and provided a useful free template that can be modified to suit your particular circumstances.
+In this article we’ve presented an approach to help you navigate the time-to-contract journey, improve your contracting processes and provided a useful free template that can be modified to suit your particular circumstances.

 If you would like more information on how to manage your time-to-contract process then contact Gatekeeper today for a free consultation.